Tachikawa Ki-9: Operational history

 The Ki-9 was introduced to service as the Army Type 95-1 Medium Grade Trainer Model A under the former aircraft naming nomenclature system.
-The first version had a complex, split-axle landing gear with fairings over the top of the wheels.
-In 1939, this was modified and simplified, the fuselage slightly shortened, and the total weight reduced.
+This first production version had a complex, split-axle landing gear with fairings over the top of the wheels.
+In 1939, this arrangement was modified and simplified, the fuselage slightly shortened, and the total weight reduced.
 The resulting Army Type 95-1 Model B or Ki-9-kai had improved maneuverability and flight characteristics.
 This version was quickly superseded by the Army Type 95-1 Model C, or Ki-9-otsu, in full production.
 Both versions were used widely for blind-flying training with a folding hood over the rear cockpit, and several were modified with a glazed canopy over the rear cockpit for use as a staff officer transport plane.

-Some were pressed into service for use as "special attack" (kamikaze in American terminology) aircraft in the closing days of the war, fitted with either a 100 kg anti-ship bomb, an oil drum filled with explosives, or fuel in the rear cockpit.
+The Ki-9 was in widespread use through the Second Sino-Japanese War.
+During the closing months of the Pacific War, numerous Ki-9s were pressed into service for use as "special attack" (kamikaze in American terminology) aircraft.
+In this capacity, the aircraft was typically fitted with either a 100 kg anti-ship bomb, an oil drum filled with explosives, or fuel in the rear cockpit.

 Production by Tachikawa totaled 2,395 aircraft, ending in 1942.
 At least another 220 Ki-9s were constructed by Tokyo Gasu Denki (also known as Gasuden) from 1943 to 1945.

-The Ki-9 was also flown in wartime by Japanese satellite countries and postwar by the fledgling government of Indonesia and captured units by the Republic of China.
+The Ki-9 was also flown in wartime by Japanese satellite countries and postwar by the fledgling government of Indonesia.
+Several captured units were also briefly operated by the Republic of China.